 Yee presented peephole displays, which are based on the metaphor of a small window into a larger virtual world [306].
 Here, the window is provided through a handheld display (PDA), which is connected to a location tracking device that senses the display's movement in space.
 Relative to this movement, the displayed content on the handheld is adapted (i.e., deferred).
-Another world-centric spatially aware display system was presented by Tsang et al. who introduced the Boom Chameleon, a spatially aware display mounted to a boom which allows users to manually control the display's position within a defined space [262].
+Another world-centric spatially aware display system was presented by Tsang et al. who introduced the Boom Chameleon, a spatially aware display mounted to a boom which allows users to manually control the display's position within a defined space [264].
 The joints of the boom are equipped with sensors to track the movement that the user performs with the display.
-The iCam system by Patel et al. enables tracking of location in relation to the user's environment (via a camera) and allows thus creating and reading virtual content that is attached to physical items [182].
-A different approach for tracking the spatial particularities is KinectFusioin by Izadi et al. [108].
-It utilizes a depth camera to create a detailed model of the environment which was used for instance, by Wilson et al. to render geometrically aligned graphical content in the environment using the Beamatron system [299].
+The iCam system by Patel et al. enables tracking of location in relation to the user's environment (via a camera) and allows thus creating and reading virtual content that is attached to physical items [200].
+A different approach for tracking the spatial particularities is KinectFusioin by Izadi et al. [126].
+It utilizes a depth camera to create a detailed model of the environment which was used for instance, by Wilson et al. to render geometrically aligned graphical content in the environment using the Beamatron system [301].

 Display-centric spatially aware approaches are based on an secondary large screen that serves as reference for the handheld display.
-Sannebald and Holmquist implemented this approach for their ubiquitous graphics system [207]: a handheld tablet computer is moved manually in front of a large projected screen.
-Depending on the location, a spatially aligned high-resolution version of the projected background is displayed on the tablet.
-Izadi et al. presented an interactive surface, equipped with a switchable diffuser which allows to project through the surface onto a handheld paper display, which is held by the user [107].
-Conceptually similar, yet technically differing, are the approaches by Spindler et al. [248, 250] and Steimle et al. [255] who used top-projection for rendering
+Sannebald and Holmquist implemented this approach for their ubiquitous graphics system [224]: a handheld tablet computer is moved manually in front of a large projected screen.
+Depending on the location, a spatially aligned highresolution version of the projected background is displayed on the tablet.

+Using the explicit change of spatial relation between handheld display and environment to control output.
+Izadi et al. presented an interactive surface, equipped with a switchable diffuser which allows to project through the surface onto a handheld paper display, which is held by the user [125].
+Conceptually similar, yet technically differing, are the approaches by Spindler et al. [251, 253] and Steimle et al. [258] who used top-projection for rendering content on handheld displays that are spatially related to the underlying surface.